Collective Worship

 Amen

-What do SIAMs say about our collective worship?
+What did SIAMs say about our collective worship?

 Collective worship is central to the life of the school, promoting its Christian vision and some of the Anglican traditions of the school.
 Worship has a positive impact on relationships, ethos and culture with older pupils visibly caring for the younger pupils.
 They participate eagerly in worship, and the recent formation of a pupil worship group has improved opportunities for them to be involved in the planning and leadership of worship.
 Pupils talk about worship as a special time where they get a chance to ‘talk to God’.
 They talk about reflection and prayer with growing understanding and sometimes use these in their daily life to ask for help or pray for others.
 St James the Great church is regularly used to celebrate the main Christian festivals and through these services pupils are becoming more familiar with Anglican traditions.
 Parents fully support collective worship and speak positively about how their children can now link the idea of service to the Harvest festival because of the direct links made in worship to the local food bank and the ‘shoe box’ appeal.
 Pupils have a developing understanding of the Trinity with the introduction of an interactive blessing at the end of each act of worship.